cpp-core/lexical_cast/README.md

 The `lexical` functions are designed to work with value-types and not for the general (de)serialization of arbitrary values.
-There is no support for following pointers or marking objects that is necessary for general (de)serialization functionality.
+There is no support for following pointers and marking objects that is necessary for general (de)serialization functionality.

 ## Other Options